Configuring an SMTP Security Policy

 |---|---|

-| Source IP allowlist | Accept connections only from specified CIDR ranges. |
+| Source IP allowlist | Accept a connection only from the CIDR ranges that you list. |

-| SMTP AUTH | Require senders to authenticate with a username and password (requires STARTTLS). |
+| SMTP AUTH | Require a sender to authenticate with a username and a password.
+This needs STARTTLS. |

-| SPF verification | Perform a live DNS SPF lookup and reject mail whose sending IP is not authorised for the envelope domain. |
+| SPF verification | Do a live DNS SPF lookup.
+Reject mail when the sending IP address is not authorized for the envelope domain. |

-| DKIM verification | Verify the DKIM signature on the message and reject mail with missing or invalid signatures. |
+| DKIM verification | Verify the DKIM signature on the message.
+Reject mail with a missing or invalid signature. |

-| Domain allowlist | Restrict SPF/DKIM checks to a specific set of trusted sender domains. |
+| Domain allowlist | Limit the SPF and DKIM checks to a set of trusted sender domains. |

 Step 1: Create a policy